 Subscribe to our Music Email List

-Our choirs lead our diverse congregation in corporate worship, offer prayers and praise through our music, and reach outside the walls of St. Paul's to share our musical offerings.
-Participation in these outstanding choirs gives young people rare experiences of cooperation, discipline, responsibility, and community with other young people as well as adults, all while striving for musical excellence.
+Participation in these outstanding choirs gives young people rare experiences of cooperation, teamwork, responsibility, and community with other young people and with adults, all while striving for musical excellence.
 We perform a wide variety of music, from spirituals to motets in Latin, and sometimes we even sing in German or French!
 And choir is more than singing!

 Choir is fun and never dull!
-Choristers travel on tours, domestically and abroad, participate in "choir camp" (daytime rehearsal and activities on select days in the summer),put on annual Madrigal Dinners, go to concerts, and some participate in the church youth group.
+Choristers travel on tours, domestically and abroad, participate in "choir camp" (daytime rehearsal and activities on select days in the summer),put on annual Madrigal Dinners, attend concerts, and some participate in the church youth group.
 We are a diverse and closely-knit community of adults and young people who are very welcoming towards and enriched by new singers and families.

 We provide "on-the-job training" not only in vocal production, but in ear training, music theory, sight-singing, and Christian understanding.
-For the young people, this is accomplished prior to rehearsals on Tuesdays and Thursdays through a series of graduated studies spanning four levels.
-Chorister's achievements are recognized with ribbons they wear at services as well as with a very modest monetary stipend given quarterly.
+For the boys and girls, this is accomplished prior to rehearsals on Tuesdays and Thursdays (5:00-5:30) through a series of graduated studies spanning four levels.
+Chorister's achievements are recognized with ribbons they wear at services as well as with a odest monetary stipend given quarterly.
 As they progress and gain singing experience, the older choristers act as mentors to the younger singers.
 Their example and work is as important as the training and example given by their teachers.

 Please visit the Our Choirs pages for additional information on each choir and their rehearsal schedule.